Hypervolemia: types, causes, symptoms and treatment. Hypervolemia. What you need to know about excess fluid in the body Pulmonary hypervolemia

 • proper nutrition;

-• exclusion of excessive alcohol consumption.
+• avoiding excessive alcohol consumption.

 Hypovolemia of the thyroid gland is a rare diagnosis in endocrinology.
 This is a disease characterized by a decrease in blood volume, which is a pathological condition.

-Blood problems have serious consequences.
+Problems related to blood have serious consequences.

 The essence of hypovolemia